Wait, Timing Chain? I Thought These Had a Timing Belt?!

 A question you might ask is: If this car doesn’t have a timing belt, doesn’t the chain mean this is maintenance free?
 Unfortunately, this is not the case.
 The timing chain itself may never require replacement, however, the other components of the timing system are the weak points.

-A quote straight from the Audi TSB on this issue
+A Quote Straight From the Audi TSB on This Issue

 This noise is considered “normal” by Audi and claims this does not necessarily mean that you will need your timing system serviced soon.
 However, it does hint that your tensioners might be worn and in need of replacement.

-Does this failure happen to all of the B6/B7 S4’s?
+Does This Failure Happen to All of the B6/B7 S4’s?

 The motor is out for the Timing Chain Service, what else should I do?

-With the motor out of the car there is an opportunity to take care of maintenance, modifications, and other failing parts that are far easier with the motor out.
+With the motor out of the car, there is an opportunity to take care of maintenance, modifications, and other failing parts that are easier to access with the motor out.
+By performing these services or modifications while doing the timing chain, you will minimize the labor associated with each respective item.
 Here are some items to consider when performing the Timing Chain Service: